bmaltais/kohya_ss/README.md

 <details>
 <summary>Bypass all setup steps, installation checks, and Python validations and run the GUI directly</summary>

-Bypass all setup steps, installation checks, and Python validations and run the GUI directly:
+The -x or --exclude-setup options bypass all setup and checks:
 ```bash
 # Windows
 python .\launcher.py --listen 192.168.1.100 --username myusername --password mypassword --server_port 8000 --exclude-setup